-The rest of this paper is organized as follows: in section \ref{stat}, mathematical description of local extrema statistics will be clarified.
-Genus topology and statistical definition of bias factor will be given in this section.
-Data description will be given in section \ref{sec:data}.
-We will implement the geometrical and topological measures on the synthetic and real CMB data in section \ref{simul}.
-Gaussian and asymmetry hypotheses and searching the cosmic strings network on CMB map in section \ref{simul}.
+The rest of this paper is organized as follows: in Section \ref{stat}, mathematical description of local extrema statistics will be clarified.
+The statistical definition of bias factor will be given in this section.
+Data description will be given in Section \ref{sec:data}.
+We will implement geometrical and topological measures on the synthetic and real CMB data in Section \ref{simul}.
+The Gaussian and asymmetry hypothesis and searching the cosmic-strings network on the CMB map in Section \ref{simul}.
 The last section will be devoted to summary and conclusions.